electric-eloquence/fepper-npm/README.md

 properties are intended to override one or more properties in the `config` object consumed by the `Patternlab` constructor.

-Keep in mind that configs passed with an `options` parameter will persist through all future operations on that `Patternlab` instance.
+Keep in mind that configs overridden by an `options` parameter will persist through all future operations on that `Patternlab` instance.
 In order to revert the configs back to the original configs, call `resetConfig` with the original configs.